BMH Emergency Department

 How do I make a complaint?

-Our goal is to provide the best care possible and ensure that every patient is satisfied before they leave the hospital, so we want to know when we failed to meet your needs and expectations.
-Your suggestions and comments will help us improve and change what we do for future patients.
-If you would like to tell someone how we can improve, you can send your comments to the Emergency Department Manager.
+Our goal is to provide the best care possible and ensure that every patient is satisfied before leaving the hospital.
+We want to know when we failed to meet your needs and expectations.
+Your suggestions and comments will help us improve and change what we do going forward.
+If you would like to tell someone how we can improve, please follow this link.

 How do I find more information about my medical condition?